semantic-systems/text-to-SHACL/resources/requirements_decomposition/ausbildungsgeld.md

 <b>Requirements decomposition</b>:

 1. User has a disability.
 (GREEN)
 2. User's rehabilitation provider is the Federal Employment Agency.
-(YELLOW - responsible rehabilitation provider must be inferred or explained)
+(YELLOW: responsible rehabilitation provider must be inferred or explained)
-3. User will participate in one of the covered training programs, i.e.
+3. User will participate in one of the covered training programs (RED: internal state of mind)
-- vocational training (GREEN) OR
-- pre-vocational training (GREEN) OR
-- individual in-company qualification in the framework of Supported Employment (GREEN) OR
-- initial training in a workshop for disabled people / other provider (GREEN) OR
-- vocational training in a workshop for disabled people / other provider (GREEN)
 4. User is not eligible for transitional allowance.
 (YELLOW: eligibility for transitional allowance must be inferred or explained)